 The L3C, or Low Profit Limited Liability Company, is a new legal entity that can be legally formed in six jurisdictions.
 The concept started in Vermont and is quickly catching on in other states across the U.S. including Illinois.

-How is it different from an LLC?
+How is an L3C different from an LLC?

 The L3C’s primary purpose is to conduct activities that further a charitable or educational purpose.
 Earning a profit is its secondary purpose.
 Traditional corporate law requires that the owners’ interests are exclusively economic.
 This has been interpreted to mean that corporate directors have a duty to maximize profits for the company’s owners to the exclusion of virtually any other consideration.
-The statutory framework of the L3C turns this traditional view on its head.
-Instead, the L3C statutes require the managers to pursue the accomplishment of a charitable or educational purpose.
-They can earn a profit while pursuing their mission, but earning a profit can’t be a significant purpose.

-How is it different from a charity?
+How is an L3C different from a charity?

 Unlike a charity, the L3C is not eligible for deductible contributions and most private foundations will not make grants to it.
-An L3C is also subject to income, gift and estate taxes.
+An L3C is also subject to income, gift, and estate taxes.
 An L3C is, however, permitted to have owners and investors and is permitted to make distributions of profits to them.

 Can’t the same result be achieved with a traditional LLC?

-LLC statutes are very flexible.
-An LLC organizer can require a traditional LLC to pursue charitable goals in the governing documents.
-In fact, it is possible to create an LLC and gain exemption for it by doing just that.
 It is also possible to include language requiring the company to pursue charitable goals and business goals and to specify that the company’s charitable purposes will outweigh its financial interest; however, it is unclear whether simply including the L3C language in the governing documents of a traditional LLC would alter the manager’s legal fiduciary duty to the owners of the LLC.

 Why does it matter?